grantmacken/openresty-existdb/README.md

 # openresty-existdb

-TLS setup for openresty/nginx as reverse proxy for eXistdb
+ A TLS setup for openresty/nginx as reverse proxy for eXistdb

+This repo is based on a previous one grantmacken/nginx-exist

+I wanted to
+ - enable HTTPS by default
+ - explore openresty/lua middleware capability

 ### Make:

+`make ngDH`

 `make ngCnf`
  - the main nginx.conf is generated